bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 ## Enabling tax providers in the control panel

-Once the tax provider's app has been successfully installed and basic authentication credentials have been provided via the Update a Connection request, merchants will be able to enable the tax provider on all supplied merchant and/or partner test stores provided by the tax provider in [sharing provider details with BigCommerce](#sharing-provider-details-with-bigcommerce).
+Once the tax provider's app has been successfully installed and basic authentication credentials have been provided via the Update a Connection request, merchants and partners will be able to enable the tax provider on all supplied merchant and/or partner test stores provided by the tax provider in [sharing provider details with BigCommerce](#sharing-provider-details-with-bigcommerce).

 To enable the tax provider, merchants must navigate to **Settings > Setup > Tax** in an active MSF-enabled BigCommerce control panel and click **Enable** next to the associated tax provider.